Moravian Instruments Cx series of CMOS astronomical cameras are

 C1+ CMOS cameras

-cameras are designed to fulfill the gap between small and
+shutter.
+C1+ cameras are designed to fulfill the gap between

-lightweight C1 models, intended as Moon and planetary cameras and
+the small and lightweight C1 models, intended as Moon and

-time C1+ can replace the C2 models, only with slightly less
+and bulkier.
+At the same time C1+ can replace the C2 models, only

 |